-The area around the site should be evaluated for contaminant sources prior to collection of the waste.
+Evaluate the area around the site for contaminant sources prior to collection of the waste.
 The area visual inspection may be done either as part of multiple or as single site inspections.
-If a potential contaminant source is found, the waste collection should be delayed until the potential contaminant is assessed.
+If the inspection finds a potential contaminant source, delay the waste collection until the potential contaminant is assessed.

 A second portion of the area visual inspection is a subjective good housekeeping evaluation of the area.
-Locations with poor housekeeping commonly cut corners in less obvious places and should be inspected in greater detail for illegal dumping and other contamination spreading practices.
+Locations with poor housekeeping commonly cut corners in less obvious.
+Inspect these areas in greater detail for illegal dumping and other contamination spreading practices.